-Students who have a misdemeanor charge involving theft, abuse, or drugs or any felony conviction may be prevented from participating in some of the required courses for the Medical Assisting program.
+Students who have a misdemeanor charge involving theft, abuse, or drugs or any felony conviction may be prevented from participating in some of the required courses and thus be unable to compete the certificates.
 In addition, students with recent or multiple misdemeanor charges may also be prevented from some program courses or have other restrictions imposed.
 Each situation will be reviewed on a case by case basis by the Academic Dean, Dean of Students, and Associate Academic Dean.
 This may require a meeting with you to better understand the conviction.
 After a decision is reached, you will be notified in writing whether or not you will be allowed to enroll in required program courses.